plone/documentation/manage/deploying/performance/tips.rst

         ....
         zserver-threads = 5

-Find good value by doing performance testing for your site.
+Find a good value by doing performance testing for your site.

 .. note::

-    Increasing thread count is useful if your Plone site does server-to-server traffic and your Plone site needs to wait for the other end, thus blocking Zope threads.
+    Increasing the thread count is useful if your Plone site does server-to-server traffic and your Plone site needs to wait for the other end, thus blocking Zope threads.